aburch/simutrans/readme.txt

 To make life easier, you can follow the instructions to compile OpenTTD: http://wiki.openttd.org/Category:Compiling_OpenTTD
-A system set up for OpenTTD will also compile simutrans (execpt for bzlib2, see below sections).
+A system set up for OpenTTD will also compile simutrans (except for bzlib2, see below sections).

 If you are on a MS Windows machine, download either MS VC Express or